Education in India: Vocational education

 An optimistic estimate from 2008 was that only one in five job-seekers in India ever had any sort of vocational training.

-However it's expected to grow as the CBSE has brought changes in its education system which emphasises inclusion of certain number and types of vocational subjects in classes 9th and 11th.
-Although it's not mandatory for schools to go for it but a good number of schools have voluntarily accepted the suggestion and incorporated the change in their curriculum.
+However, it is expected to grow as the CBSE has brought changes in its education system which emphasises inclusion of certain number and types of vocational subjects in classes 9th and 11th.
+Although it is not mandatory for schools to go for it but a good number of schools have voluntarily accepted the suggestion and incorporated the change in their curriculum.

-Issues
+Problems and Issues

 Facilities

 As per 2016 Annual Survey of Education Report (ASER), 3.5% schools in India had no toilet facility while only 68.7% schools had usable toilet facility.
 75.5% of the schools surveyed had library in 2016, a decrease from 78.1% in 2014.
 Percentage of schools with separate girls toilet have increased from 32.9% in 2010 to 61.9%in 2016.
 74.1% schools had drinking water facility and 64.5% of the schools had playground.

 Curriculum issues

 Modern education in India is often criticised for being based on rote learning rather than problem solving.
 Anil K. Rajvanshi writes that Indian education system seems to be producing zombies since in most of the schools students seemed to be spending majority of their time in preparing for competitive exams rather than learning or playing.
 Preschool for Child Rights states that almost 99% of pre-schools do not have any curriculum at all.
 Also creativity is not encouraged or is considered a form of entertainment in most institutions.
+The 2009 Hindi movie 3 Idiots specifically highlighted these issues, which led to major debates, especially in higher education.

 The British "essentialist" view of knowledge of the nineteenth century emphasised the individual, scientific, universal, and moral aims of education ahead of the social and cultural.
 This, combined with the colonial construction of Indian society, designed to preserve the ideological lead of the Empire post-1857, it helped shape the official nineteenth-century school curriculum.
 The rejection of nationalist Gopal Krishna Gokhale's Bill (1911) to make primary education free and compulsory by the colonial administration and English-educated and often upper-caste elite further helped sustain a curriculum that focused on colonial objectives.
 Holmes and McLean (1989, 151) argues that despite tensions between the colonial view of education and the nationalist postcolonial aims of education, British essentialism grew unassailable roots in India partly because "colonial values coincided with those of indigenous traditions."